Gogolewko, Pomeranian Voivodeship

 Gogolewko (Neu Jugelow) is a village in the administrative district of Gmina Dębnica Kaszubska, within Słupsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 18 km east of Dębnica Kaszubska, 29 km south-east of Słupsk, and 79 km west of the regional capital Gdańsk.

 Etymology

 Gogolewko is a diminutive form of the name of the nearby village of Gogolewo, itself of Slavic origin, and named either after the word gogo, a species of wild goose, or after the male name Gogoł or Gogoła.

 History

 It was established as a linear settlement.

 During World War II, on 10 February 1945, the SS marched some 400 women and children from a forced labour camp in nearby Słupsk to a newly established camp near Gogolewko.
 The Germans regularly used violence against the prisoners, and even hanged a Russian female forced laborer employed in the kitchen for helping the mothers and children.
 Five-six children died in the camp each day.
 The camp was liberated in April 1945.

 Nature

 The Gogolewko nature reserve is located in Gogolewko.